Skip to main content

 • music

-• “Another great incremental game to play while you watch something, but with a baller lo-fi soundtrack and some really great sound effect work.”
+• “Another great incremental game to play while you watch something, featuring a baller lo-fi soundtrack and some really great sound effect work.”

 • “The simple act of harvesting resources is accompanied by mellow music and clean visuals, giving the experience a calming tone that encourages players to settle in rather than rush through tasks.”